HeroesToolChest/HeroesDecode/README.md

 Options:
-  -p, --replay-path <replay-path> (REQUIRED)  File path of a Heroes of the Storm .StormReplay file or a directory --result-only                               Will only show result of parsing, no map info or player info; --show-player-talents and --show-player-stats options will be overridden to false [default: False]
+  -p, --replay-path <replay-path> (REQUIRED)  File path of a Heroes of the Storm .StormReplay file or a directory --result-only                               Will only show result of parsing, no map info or player info; --show-player-talents and --show-player-stats options will be overridden to false
-  -t, --show-player-talents                   Shows the player's talent information [default: False] -s, --show-player-stats                     Shows the player's stats [default: False] --version                                   Show version information -?, -h, --help                              Show help and usage information
+  -t, --show-player-talents                   Show the player's talent information -s, --show-player-stats                     Show the player's stats -?, -h, --help                              Show help and usage information --version                                   Show version information

 Commands:
   pregame           View Heroes of the Storm battlelobby file data.